 - i.
 Where the principal or interest or both of the loan is past due for more than 90 days or 3 months.
 In the case of revolving facilities, (e.g. overdraft facilities), the facility shall be classified as impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days or 3 months; or - ii.
-Where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses in accordance with Bank's Credit Risk Measurement Framework that would render the account as impaired; or
+Where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses; or

 - iii.
-Where repayments are scheduled on intervals of 3 months or longer, the loan or financing is classified as impaired as soon as a default occurs; or - iv.
-When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with regulatory requirements; or - v.
+Where repayments are scheduled on intervals of 3 months or longer, the loan is classified as impaired as soon as a default occurs; or - iv.
+When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with the CCRIS reporting requirements; or - v.
 Occurrence of a material adverse events/ circumstances such as significant financial difficulties including concession granted, breach of contract (default or delinquency in principal or interest payment), high possibilities of being wound up/ adjourned bankrupt or decreasing cash flow in near future.

-With effect from 1 January 2018, the Bank has adopted MFRS9 which introduces a forward-looking expected credit loss (ECL) model for impairment provisioning.
-The Bank applies a 3 stages approach to measure ECL as follows:
+With effect from 1 January 2018, the Bank has adopted MFRS9 which introduces a forward-looking expected credit loss (ECL) model for loan loss provisioning.
+The Bank applies a 3-stage approach to measure ECL as follows: